-Full Clyde River tributary to confluence with Widow Lake Mississippi R. Largest tributary of the Mississippi with many tributaries of its own Lanark Village Subwatershed (area type) Description Water Control Structures Other Key Features Fall River (tributary subcatchment) Area: 486 km2 Full Fall River tributary to its confluence with the Mississippi R. Nearing the transition to the off-shield arear it is characterized by rolling hills, glacial deposits, and some pasture farms.
-Bennet Lake Dam Bolton Creek (158 km2) Sharbot Lake Silver Lake Bennett Lake Mississippi Lake (main branch) Area: 432 km2 Main branch from confluence of Clyde R to Carleton Place Dam.
+Full Clyde River tributary to confluence with Mississippi R. Largest tributary of the Mississippi with many Widow Lake Lanark Village tributaries of its own Subwatershed Description Water Control Other Key Features (area type) Structures Fall River Area: 486 km 2 Bennet Lake Dam Bolton Creek (158 km2) (tributary Full Fall River tributary to its confluence with the Sharbot Lake subcatchment) Mississippi R. Silver Lake Nearing the transition to the off-shield arear it is characterized by rolling hills, glacial deposits, and some pasture farms.
+Bennett Lake Mississippi Lake Area: 432 km 2 Carleton Place Mississippi Lake - the second largest lake in the (main branch) Main branch from confluence of Clyde R to Carleton Place Dam.
 Lies on the dividing boundary of two distinct physiographic regions: the Precambrian (Canadian) Shield on the west; and the St Lawrence lowlands on the east.
-Carleton Place Dam Mississippi Lake - the second largest lake in the watershed and the last lake on the system.
-Developed low lands around the lake contribute to flooding issues - represents the largest flood damage centre in the watershed Lower Mississippi (main branch) Area: 432 km2 Main branch from Carleton Place dam to outlet at Ottawa R. Lies on the dividing boundary of two distinct physiographic regions: the Precambrian (Canadian) Shield on the west; and the St Lawrence lowlands on the east.
-Appleton Dam Enerdu G.S.Dam (Almonte) Mississippi River Power G.S.
-Dam (Almonte) Galetta G.S Dam Cody Creek tributary (103 km2) on the east side of the river - flows through a highly erosive clay plain area dominated by agriculture.
-Indian River (212 km2), Clayton and Taylor Lakes, on the west side.
-Indian Creek (162 km2) on the west side.
+Dam watershed and the last lake on the system.
+Developed low lands around the lake contribute to flooding issues - represents the largest flood damage centre in the watershed Lower Mississippi Area: 432 km 2 Appleton Dam Cody Creek tributary (103 km 2) on the east side of the river - flows through a highly erosive clay plain area (main branch) Main branch from Carleton Place dam to outlet at Ottawa R. Enerdu G.S.Dam (Almonte) dominated by agriculture.
+Lies on the dividing boundary of two distinct physiographic regions: the Precambrian (Canadian) Mississippi River Power G.S.
+Dam Indian River (212 km 2), Clayton and Taylor Lakes, on the west side.
+Shield on the west; and the St Lawrence lowlands on the east.
+(Almonte) Galetta G.S Dam Indian Creek (162 km 2) on the west side.